daryllundy/ai-hedge-fund/README.md

 run.bat --ticker AAPL,MSFT,NVDA --start-date 2024-01-01 --end-date 2024-03-01 backtest
 ```

-You can also specify a `--ollama` flag to run the backtester using local LLMs.
+You can also specify a `--ollama` flag to run the backtester using local LLMs:
 ```bash
 # With Poetry:
 poetry run python src/backtester.py --ticker AAPL,MSFT,NVDA --ollama